Dependent Eligibility Guidelines

 OEAI and dependent enrollment is only available upon initial hire or during the annual Insurance Open Enrollment (IOE) period.
 If the criteria for enrollment of an OEAI or the OEAI’s dependent child(ren) are no longer met, the employee must notify the MI HR Service Center within 14 calendar days.
 The employee will be responsible for paying taxes associated with enrolling an OEAI and the OEAIs dependents.
 Review the OEAI tax implications document for additional tax information.

 Dependent Life Insurance

-Eligible dependents can include your spouse and/or unmarried children between the ages of 14 days up to their 23rd birthday for whom you provide at least 50% of their support.
-These dependents are not required to be enrolled in school.
-Your spouse is also eligible if they are not a State employee or State retiree.
-Eligible State of Michigan employees or retirees are enrolled in life insurance.
-If this coverage is maintained, you are not eligible to be covered as a spouse or dependent on another employee or retiree Dependent Life Insurance Plan.
+Eligible dependents can include your spouse and unmarried children from the age of 14 days up to their 23rd birthday for whom you provide at least 50% of their support.
+Your spouse is also eligible if they are not a state employee or state retiree.

 Immediately notify the MI HR Service Center to cancel your dependent coverage when he or she no longer meets the definition of an eligible individual.
 Ex-spouses are not eligible and must be removed from coverage effective the date of the divorce.

 Ineligible dependents will be provided an application to continue coverages in his or her own name for up to 36 months by making direct premium payments pursuant to federal COBRA regulations.
 A conversion health insurance policy may also be available directly from the insurance carrier.
 Additional information about COBRA and conversion options are available by visiting www.mi.gov/COBRA.